josephsmartinez/Docker/Sections/1_CreatingUsingContainers/GettingStarted.md

 In the world of container constantly launching, disappearing, , moving, expanding, shrinking, and providing micro-services.
 We can no longer rely on IP address as the way to talk.

-Forget IPs -> Too dynamic
+***Forget IPs: Static IP's and using IP's for talking to container is not recommended***

-Docker DNS
+### Docker DNS
 Docker daemon has a built-in DNS server that containers use by default.
 This is the way containers will communicate with on other

 DNS Default Names
 - Docker defaults the hostname to the container's names,